 Mega marine delivery: 12,200 tons and one month at sea

-Key components of innovative Shiplife and Transfer System facility arrive in Ras Al-Khair.
+Key components of innovative Shiplift and Transfer System facility arrive in Ras Al-Khair.

 The first shipment for one of the main components of the King Salman International Complex for Maritime Industries and Services Project was delivered safely to the project site recently on a 233-meter cargo ship.
 Some 17 platform blocks weighing a total of 12,200 tons (that required approximately 15 months of fabrication) completed their one-month journey by sea.